By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 sort

 Expected: Sorts cards in non-descending percentage score.
-If card A is above card B, card A will not have a higher percentage score than card B.Sorted flashcards with lowest score first
+If card A is above card B, card A will not have a higher percentage score than card B.Sorted flashcards with lowest score firstis shown on the status message.

 -